-(2) Limit on loans to a single party with business transactions is the business transactions and selling during current year on the year of financing.
-(3) For companies needing for short-term financing, the cumulative lending amount may not exceed 40% of the borrowing company's net assets based on its latest financial statements audited or reviewed by independent accountants.
+(2) Limit on loans to a single purty with business transactions is the business transactions occurred between the creditor and borrower in the current year.
+The business transaction amount is the higher of purchasing and selling during current year on the year of financing.
+(3) For companies needing to short-term financing, the cumulative lending amount may not exceed 40% of the borrowing company's net assets based on its latest financial statements audited or reviewed by independent accountants.

-The amount the Company or its subsidiaries lend to an individual entity may not exceed 10% of the Company's or subsidiary's ret assets based on its latest framcial statements audited or reviewed by independent accountants.
+The amount the Company or its subsidiaries lend to an individual entity may not exceed 10% of the Company's or subsidiary's ret assets based on its latest financial statements audited or reviewed by independent accountants.

-For the foreign companies which the Company by of the coting rights directly or indirectly, limit on loans is not restricted as stipulated in the above item (3).
-However, the ceiling on total loans and limit on loans to a single partymany of the Company's ent assets based on its latest financial statements audited or reviewed by
+For the foreign oronpanies which the Company bolds 100% of the voting rights directly or indirectly, limit on loans is not restricted as stipulated in the above item (3).
+However, the ceiling on total loans and limit on loans to a single partymany to texceed 40% of the Company's ret assets based on its latest financial statements audited or reviewed by independent accountants.